I am 49 and today, I’m feeling it. All of the feelings are happening now. Perimenopause, the end of a stage of life, the end of a possibility.

 I know all the things I do that turn other people away from me and now, no matter how hard it is, I have to woman up and deal with the consequences of my hormonal actions.

 Don’t expect anyone to accept your forgiveness.
 You will say things that you won’t be able to take back and you will lose relationships.
-At the same time, my hormones were a blessing.
-I know the fact that I never was impregnated by any of my exes is a HUGE blessing in my life.
-I never have to see any of those men again, and that’s a good thing.

 The learning happens when we have the courage to be in our discomfort, with the very person we hurt, witness their pain, ask for forgiveness, change our behaviour and learn from our mistakes with no expectations.